Biography by the Chamberlain Association of America

 It appears from the line, "best minds of the South" that the author uses Chamberlain's speech "Loyalty"

 It is possible that it was also this speech that aroused suspicions of Chamberlain's beliefs on reconstruction among his own party before he was

-elected governor.
-This prompted Chamberlain to write a letter clarifying his views.
-See Gubernatorial Race Clippings.
+The doubt raised in people's minds about Chamberlain's stand on reconstruction prompted him to write a letter clarifying his views.
+See: Gubernatorial Race Clippings.

 At the time this sketch was published the Dunning School of thought was taking hold.
 William Dunning, a historian and professor at Columbia, wrote several papers on reconstruction,

 in one, "The Undoing of Reconstruction" that appeared in the Atlantic Monthly in 1901, Dunning states, "But exploitation of the poverty, ignorance, credulity, and general

 childishness of the blacks was supplemented, on occasion, by deliberate and high handed fraud."5